grafana/k6-action/README.md

 ## Side-by-side with the System under Test.

 Unfortunately, running the local system under test and k6 at the same time is currently not supported by the marketplace action.
-Howeer, this is easily accomplished by downloading the k6 binary and running it from the same step as the server start:
+However, this is easily accomplished by downloading the k6 binary and running it from the same step as the server start:

 ```yaml
 name: Main Workflow